 Salguero Tenis (Salguero 3350, near Parque Belgrano; 4805-5144) costs $40-45 per hour, per court.
 They are open 8am-midnight Monday-Friday, and 8am-9pm on Saturday and Sunday.
 Cement courts, rackets and balls are available.
 Call ahead to reserve a court.

 Parque Norte (Av.
-Cantilo y Guiraldes, 4787-1382) has three enormous outdoor pools open from 9am to 8pm during summer months.
+Cantilo y Guiraldes, 4787-1382) has three enormous outdoor pools open from 9 am to 8 pm during the summer months.
 Daily rates are $35 on weekdays and $50 on weekends and holidays.

 Club de Amigos (Av.
 Figueroa Alcorta 3885, 4801-1213) has indoor and outdoor pools, with daily rates from $15.

 Almost any gym has yoga and pilates classes.
 A few yoga studios in Buenos Aires are listed below:

 Happy Sun Yoga (Antonio Beruti 2825, 5179-1871) is a studio in Recoleta that is owned and operated by an ex-pat from Canada, and most classes are given in English.
 You can also arrange private classes at $50 for a 90-minute class.